US Midterm elections: Republicans close in on House majority, Senate still up for grabs

-Republicans were edging closer to securing a majority in the House of Representatives in the United States, while control of the Senate hung in the balance in midterm elections.
+In the United States, Republicans were edging closer to securing a majority in the House of Representatives early today, while control of the Senate hung in the balance in midterm elections.

 According to media reports, Republicans had captured at least 210 House seats.
 They are closing in on the 218 seats they need to wrest control of the House from Democrats.